-The Conservation of Salmon (Scotland) Regulations 2016 outlined for the first time a system whereby the killing of Atlantic salmon in inland waters is managed on an annual basis by categorising the conservation status of their stocks.
+The Conservation of Salmon (Scotland) Regulations 2016 outlined for the first time a system under which the killing of Atlantic salmon in inland waters is managed on an annual basis by categorising the conservation status of their stocks.

 In general terms the Regulations:

 prohibit the retention of salmon caught in coastal waters

 permit the killing of salmon within inland waters where stocks are above a defined conservation limit